nuwber/rabbitevents/README.md

 [![Latest Version](https://img.shields.io/packagist/v/nuwber/rabbitevents)](https://packagist.org/packages/nuwber/rabbitevents)
 [![License](https://img.shields.io/packagist/l/nuwber/rabbitevents)](https://packagist.org/packages/nuwber/rabbitevents)

-Let's imagine a use case: the User made a payment.
+Let's imagine a use case: a User made a payment.
 You need to handle this payment, register the user, send him emails, send analytics data to your analysis system, and so on.
-The modern infrastructure requires you to create microservices that are doing their specific job and only it: one handles payments, one is for the user management, one is the mailing system, one is for the analysis.
+The modern infrastructure requires you to create microservices that do their specific job and only it: one handles payments, one is for user management, one is the mailing system, one is for analysis.
 How to let all of them know that a payment succeeded and handle this message?
 The answer is "To use RabbitEvents".

-Once again, the RabbitEvents library helps you to publish an event and handle it in another app.
-No sense to use it in the same app, because  Laravel's Events works for this better.
+Once again, the RabbitEvents library helps you publish an event and handle it in another app.
+It doesn't make sense to use it in the same app because Laravel's Events work better for that.

-## Table of contents
+## Table of Contents
 1. [Installation via Composer](#installation)
    * [Configuration](#configuration)
 1. [Upgrade from 7.x to 8.x](#upgrade_7.x-8.x)